-Conversations with Innovative Assessment Demonstration Authority State Leaders
+Discussions with State Leaders Approved to Implement Innovative Assessment Demonstration Authority Pilots

 Five states have been approved to implement innovative assessment pilots as part of the Innovative Assessment Demonstration Authority (IADA) under the Every Student Succeeds Act (ESSA).
 As part of our 2021 Reidy Interactive Lecture Series (RILS) on assessment innovation, we thought it was critical to hear directly from these IADA leaders.